xoxor4d/remix-comp-projects/README.md

 ###### The good:
 - Pretty stable
 - Most things rendered via fixed function
-- Reduced culling
+- No Frustum Culling
+- More Anti-Culling Tweaks (Tweakable via ImGui `F5`)

 ###### The bad:
 - _"Broken"_ vertex normals (Normals are packed and that is currently not supported by remix)
-- Some stuff appears emissive and might flicker from time to time
-- Hash of (og.) emissive textures changes
+- Hash of orig. emissive textures changes

 <br>
 <br>